Weakly positive and directed Anosov representations: Introduction

+Even though our formulation is slightly different, the idea of encoding the data of quasi-geodesic rays in $\Gamma$ using a finite directed graph is from Bochi-Potrie-Sambarino \cite{BPS}.
+In their work, this appears under the guise of geodesic automatons, which they use to study nesting properties of the images (under the limit map of an Anosov representation) of the boundary of cone types in hyperbolic groups.

-Clearly, every Anosov representation is $R$-directed Anosov for any $R$.
-However, for certain choices of $R$, there are examples of $R$-directed Anosov representations that are not discrete and faithful, and so are necessarily not Anosov representations.
+Clearly, every Anosov representation is $(R,\Lambda)$-directed Anosov for any $(R,\Lambda)$.
+However, for certain choices of $(R,\Lambda)$, there are examples of $(R,\Lambda)$-directed Anosov representations that are not discrete and faithful, and so are necessarily not Anosov representations.
 This additional flexibility is useful as a framework to study certain classes of representations that include non-discrete representations, such as primitive stable representations.

-The main theorem of this paper gives a procedure to construct $R$-directed Anosov representations using Fock-Goncharov positivity.
-To state this theorem, we define the notion of an \emph{$R$-weakly positive representation}.
+The main theorem of this paper gives a procedure to construct $(R,\Lambda)$-directed Anosov representations using Fock-Goncharov positivity (see Section \ref{sec: positivity} for the definition of positive).
+To state this theorem, we define the notion of an $(R,\Lambda)$-weakly positive representation.

+Let $\Fc(V)$ denote the space of complete flags in $V$.
+Given a positive triple of flags $(F,H,K)$ in $\Fc(V)$, let